 In fact, in October 2019, after the 2019 GPB Capital investigation, the Department of Justice charged GPB Holdings’ chief compliance officer, Michael S. Cohn, a former SEC examiner, with obstruction of justice in relation to an SEC investigation into GPB Capital Holdings, LLC.

 These GPB Capital SEC investigations and FBI investigation have made headlines since September 2018, and with thousands of other wronged investors across the U.S. waiting to see what happens with GPB Holdings and their returns, it’s only a matter of time before GPB Capital Holdings and their broker-dealers be held accountable for their misconduct.

 Victimized?
 How to Recover Your GPB Capital Losses

 Investors recognize and accept the risks that come with investing.
 But, when a broker-dealer or company is engaging in fraud, such as the alleged GPB Capital Holdings Ponzi scheme operated by David Gentile, Jeffrey Schneider, and other operating partners, you may be able to claim financial restitution.

 Remember, brokerage firms that sold GPB do not have unlimited resources at their disposal, and insurance only covers the limits of their policy.
 As a victim of GPB Capital fraud, your opportunity to recover your investment and losses is limited.
 You can take action against the broker-dealers who have wronged you by initiating FINRA arbitration complaints against them for full recovery of your losses.

 You may also be able to enter into the Class Action lawsuit against GPB to maximize your financial restitution.
 Contact our office to learn more about your legal options.

 Get in Touch with a Reputable Investment Loss Attorney

-If you invested in a private partnership with a GPB Capital Holdings company and are interested in learning more about your next steps toward a GPB Capital lawsuit, reach out to a qualified investment loss lawyer at Wolper Law Firm for assistance.
+If you invested in a private partnership with a GPB Capital Holdings company and are interested in learning more about your next steps toward a GPB Capital lawsuit, reach out to a qualified investment loss lawyer at Wolper Law Firm, P.A. for assistance.

 You can schedule a no-cost case evaluation by calling us at 800.931.8452 or completing the online contact form at the bottom of this page.